AbhijeetRoy2107/Machine-Learning-Projects/Project_01_Rock_OR_Mine(Classification)/readme.md

-jupyter notebook has been used to create the model. install it using `pip install notebook` if you are on windows.
+1. jupyter notebook has been used to create the model.

+2. install it using `pip install notebook` if you are on windows.

-then just run `pip install -r requirements.txt` to install rest of the dependencies
+3. then just run `pip install -r requirements.txt` to install rest of the dependencies

+4. the dataset used has been included